cbrown11/PlatformContactExample/README.md

 Navigate to view sawagger of the API `http://localhost:58118/swagger/index.html`

+## Other Services (ie Shop, Company)

+- This could follow the contact service.
+Whether they follow the CQRS, DDD or just a simple CRUD REST service.
+- Will have their own end point but can be pulled together by the Platform.GatewayAPI and its GraphQL schema.

+### Country Service

+I have made country a static class which the Platform Schema uses.

+However this could be a simple API in its own right.
+And easily changed in the Platform.GatewayAPI, without effecting anything up stream or the other services.

 # Playground Examples

 To create a contact you will need to run the following mutation, which the create component would run in the UI.
 This is where the data validation is mainly done.